 When setting up your child’s Android phone for the first time, you can set up their device with Google’s built-in parental controls called Family Link.
-You can install the app from the Google Play Store if Family Link isn’t pre-installed.
+If Family Link isn’t pre-installed, you can install the app from the Google Play Store.
 Once installed, follow the steps below to set up Family Link on your child’s device.

 Setting up Family Link

-To start, open the Settings menu on your child’s device and select Digital wellbeing and parental controls.
-Select Parental controls on the next page.
-Then, choose that a child or teenager will be using the device.
+To start, open the Settings menu on your child’s device and select Digital Wellbeing and parental controls.
+Select Parental Controls on the next page.
+Then, choose whether a child or teenager will be using the device.
 You’ll then select the child’s Google account and sign in with the account you want to use to monitor the device.

 You will then see a summary of what you can and cannot do as a parent using Family Link.
 We’ve highlighted the main points below for reference.
 Select Agree at the bottom to finish.